erebe/wstunnel/README.md

           [env: RUST_LOG=]
           [default: INFO]

+      --dns-resolver-prefer-ipv4
+          Enable if you prefer the dns resolver to prioritize IPv4 over IPv6 This is useful if you have a broken IPv6 connection, and want to avoid the delay of trying to connect to IPv6 If you don't have any IPv6 this does not change anything.

+          [env: WSTUNNEL_DNS_PREFER_IPV4=]

+      --restrict-to <DEST:PORT>
+          Server will only accept connection from the specified tunnel information.
+          Can be specified multiple time
+          Example: --restrict-to "google.com:443" --restrict-to "localhost:22"

   -r, --restrict-http-upgrade-path-prefix <RESTRICT_HTTP_UPGRADE_PATH_PREFIX>
           Server will only accept connection from if this specific path prefix is used during websocket upgrade.